h67ma/GnarlyMusicPlayer/README.md

 **Q:** Why there are no media buttons in main app interface?
 **A:** All buttons are in the notification, so you can access them everywhere in the system.
 There's no reason to have a copy of them taking space in the main app interface.

-**Q:** Why does the notification use custom layout instead of the standard media one?
-**A:** Let's just say I don't like that "media layout".
-Buttons are too small and for some reason there's a timer showing how long ago the notification appeared.